rhblind/rhblind.github.io/content/posts/config.md

 (custom-set-faces! `(cursor :background ,(doom-color 'blue)))
 ```

-TODO: The "history" items in mini-buffers and eval-buffer is too pale.
-Needs better contrast.

-Replace the "modified" buffer color in the modeline, so it doesn't look like something's wrong every time
-we edit files.
+Replace the "modified" buffer color in the modeline, so it doesn't look like something's wrong every time we edit files.

 ```emacs-lisp
 (custom-set-faces! `(doom-modeline-buffer-modified :foreground "Orange" :italic t))